 In addition to financial support, some agencies and organizations provide supportive services and case management to help households remain in good standing and avoid future rent crises or housing instability.
 These types of services may be particularly beneficial for families at risk of homelessness or program participants who formerly experienced chronic homelessness and are transitioning to their own home.

 With limited program funds, some programs focus on or give priority to specific populations, including women fleeing domestic violence, individuals and families who are at imminent risk of homelessness or leaving homeless shelters or transitional housing (often with a referral from a service provider), or people with disabilities.
-Other programs provide security deposit and other forms of assistance in connection with housing mobility programs that help renters access resource-richA term to define neighborhoods that offer abundant amenities, such as access to quality schools and public libraries, streets and parks that are free from violence and provide a safe place to play, and fresh and healthy food.
-While we refer to these areas as “resource-rich,” some cities, towns, and counties use the term “opportunity areas” instead.
-We have chosen to use the term “resource-rich areas” to avoid a suggestion that residents of low-income neighborhoods can access opportunity only by moving to higher-income areas. areas.
+Other programs provide security deposit and other forms of assistance in connection with housing mobility programs that help renters access resource-richA term to define neighborhoods that offer abundant amenities, such as access to quality schools and public libraries, streets and parks that are free from violence and provide a safe place to play, and fresh and healthy food. areas.
 Program eligibility may also be limited to households who are already residents of the jurisdiction.
 The amount of assistance available to each household on a one-time basis is usually capped, and programs may also limit the number of times that a household can receive assistance over a specified period (e.g., one time per year, up to $3,000 in assistance over a five-year period, etc.).

 Within an emerging industry of “insurtech” companies, there has been an emergence of private-sector alternatives to traditional security deposits, with the two most popular being “lease insurance” and surety bonds.
 Private-sector alternatives to security deposits may reduce upfront costs for tenants, but many of these financial products are relatively new and their impacts are not yet well understood.
 Localities are encouraged to evaluate the merits of each option based on its provision of coverage and the level of risk that tenants assume.

-- Washington DC’s Emergency Rental Assistance Program (ERAP) is sponsored by the Department of Human Services and managed by private non-profit and philanthropic organizations.
-ERAP provides assistance with security deposits and first month’s rent for new renters, as well as help paying rent arrearages and court fees for tenants facing eviction.
+Washington, DC’s Emergency Rental Assistance Program (ERAP) is sponsored by the Department of Human Services and managed by private non-profit and philanthropic organizations.
+ERAP provides assistance with security deposits and first month’s rent for new renters, as well as help paying rental arrears and court fees for tenants facing eviction.
 Eligibility is limited to residents of the District of Columbia whose income is below 125 percent of the monthly federal poverty level, and households may receive assistance one time in a twelve-month period.
 Security deposit and first month’s rent payments are limited to $900 apiece, payable directly to the landlord.

 - The National Low Income Housing Coalition Database of City and State Funded Rental Housing Programs includes rental assistance programs.